Squirkey89/Gino-s-Italian-Portfolio-project/README.md

 * As a customer
   * As a customer I want to be able to see images of the food and restaurant.
   * As a customer I want to be able to read the menu and I would like to see pricing.
-  * As a customer I would like to be be able to see where the restaurant is located
+  * As a customer I would like to be be able to see where the restaurant is located.
   * As a customer I'd like access to Ginos Social Media accounts, so that I can read customer reviews.
   * As a customer I want there to be a feedback form so I can give my opionions and feedback.
 * As a returning customer